Paleo + Whole30 Chinese Chicken Salad

 Paleo + Whole30 Chinese Chicken Salad Recipe with a homemade salad dressing.
 Delicious and healthy 30 minute asian chicken salad recipe with favorites like cabbage, cilantro and mandarin oranges.
-Gluten free, grain free, dairy free, sugar free, soy free, low carb, clean eating, real food.
+Paleo, gluten free, grain free, dairy free, sugar free, soy free, clean eating, real food.

 REALLY freaking out over this Paleo + Whole Chinese Chicken Salad recipe.

 If you know my husband at all, you know he is 100% obsessed with Chinese chicken salad.
 His favorite version is this Ramen Noodle Chinese Chicken Salad.
 His mom made it for him growing up, and he can’t get enough.
 It’s the only salad recipe he requests, which is saying a lot because he is such a meat and potatoes kind of guy.